JoinCODED/WS-Dart-M2-Variabels/01_Dart_Basics/05_String_Concationation_and_interploation.md

 }
 ```

-Now we need to inject 💉 our variable in here, lets try this:
+Now, we need to inject our variable in here, let's try the following:

 ```dart
 void main() {